jcorbino/mole/README.md

 `make`

-a static library named `libmole.a` will be created.
+a static library named `libmole.a` will get created.
 From this point you just need to include `mole.h` in your projects and specify the location of `libmole.a` to the linker.

 **For the MATLAB version of our library, the only dependency is to have MATLAB installed**.